 Training and Indoctrination: Building a Psychological Warrior

 Behind every psychological tactic on the battlefield lay a system of training and indoctrination that shaped the Templar knight into a fearless, disciplined, and mentally resilient soldier.
-This training was itself a form of psychological conditioning.
+This training was itself a form of psychological conditioning, designed to override natural human instincts of self-preservation and create an automaton of war.

 The Novitiate and the Break with the Past